by Cat DiStasio

 These conversations foster an ongoing connection, which is important to bringing remote teams closer, even when team members have never met.

 "Everybody is up against so much.
 The more we can do to bring people together and make them feel like a team, the better," says Mougalian.
 "These connections are so important as we look to continue to innovate in the face of change."

 One-on-one conversations between team leaders and employees are important, but it's difficult to aggregate data from those kinds of interactions.
 To help leaders gather information to make better decisions about workforce planning, a Return to Work dashboard can measure employee sentiment about returning to work with emotional readiness surveys and health status attestations.
 These tools can make it simple for employees to weigh in through their personal mobile devices.
 These inputs are translated into visualizations that help business leaders turn those insights into confident action.

 Empathy doesn't always factor into business decisions, but its importance in employee relationships is undeniable.
-Supporting real, human connections through an emphasis on employee communication can help leaders Return to Workplace build trust, which leads to better engagement.
+Supporting real, human connections through an emphasis on employee communication can help leaders build trust, which leads to better engagement.

 "The simple act of just asking people how they feel about coming back to the office is very human," says Mougalian.
 "We're trying to make sure that we're not making anybody do anything that they're uncomfortable with.
 Culturally, as an employer, right now is the time to worry about individuals and letting them know that they're being heard."

 Leveraging practical solutions